 What if You don’t improve?

 If nonsurgical carpal tunnel syndrome treatment does not help, you may need surgery.
 Your physical therapist can help guide your recovery, decreasing your symptoms in most cases, but in severe, long-standing cases, surgery may be necessary.
 However, as mentioned earlier, manual therapy is more cost-effective than surgery for the majority of carpal tunnel syndrome cases.

 If you are having pain in the wrist region, we do advocate scheduling a physical therapist evaluation.
-If you are not sure, we are offering a complimentary success session for those who refer to this article (a $100 value).
 Click on the link below to schedule.

 - Erickson M, Lawrence M, Jansen CWS, Coker D, Amadio P, Cleary C. Hand Pain and Sensory Deficits: Carpal Tunnel Syndrome.
 J Orthop Sports Phys Ther.
 2019 May;49(5):CPG1-CPG85. doi: 10.2519/jospt.2019.0301.